kallioaa/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ### Things to improve and closing thoughts

 I am overall pretty happy about my the archictecture of the app.
 In the future, I will probably move checking the new user credentials to DaoUsers.

-I did not have the time to finnish everything I wanted for the *Loppupalautus* release, that is why there exists some methods and attributes in the User class, which are not used.
+Because of the lack of time, I did not finnish everything I wanted for the *Loppupalautus* release.
+This is why there exists some methods and attributes in the User class, which are not used.